jawaher-is/XLSER-ar/README.md

 > Or run the training (Step 3) directly, which executes the above steps.

 #### 4. Evaluate
+The model is evaluated after training in `train.py`.
+Further, to test the trained model on different data, change `test_corpora` and `test_corpora_path` values in the configuration file.

 ```bash
 python3 evaluate.py --config content/config/<config-file>.yaml
 ```
 #### 5. Predict
+Demonstrate the model
 ```
 ```